HeritageMadeDigitalNewspapers/text-mine-title-list/Text mining the title-list.md

 ![title](titles.png)

 ### Titles don't just help you identity a newspaper, but they might tell you a little bit about the time in which they were established.
-With a bibliographic list of _all_ our UK and Irish titles, we can count the most frequent words and track them over time AND PLACE, using text mining and data analysis.
+With a bibliographic list of _all_ our UK and Irish titles, we can count the most frequent words and track them over time and place, using text mining and data analysis.

 ### What is this document?